 An email list is one of the most powerful business assets you can have.
-You must be smart about email list building (or lead generation).
+You must be smart about Email Leads Capture (or list building).

-When you create your business website, you should design your website to effectively collect email addresses from your visitors.
+When you create your business website, you should design your website to effectively capture emails from your visitors.

 The best email leads are visitors who are interested in your services or business, and you’ll have a good chance to successfully sell to these people.

-Below are 31 tactics for email list building.
+Below are 31 strategies for capturing email leads.
 Apply a few tactics will improve your lead generation campaign and quickly get you more email addresses.

 Promote Your Website with Free Traffic